ekofiresearch/ekofiarticles.github.io/_posts/2018-12-07-this-enzyme-makes-a-reaction-that-normally-takes-78-million-years-occur-in-18-milliseconds.md

 Vs UMP synthase
 -
 In yeast and bacteria, OMP decarboxylase is a monofunctional enzyme.
-In mammals, however, OMP decarboxylase is part of a single protein with two catalytic activities.
+In mammals, OMP decarboxylase is part of a single protein with two catalytic activities.
 This bifunctional enzyme is termed UMP synthase and also catalyzes the previous reaction in the nucleine nucleotide biosynthesis, 5-phosphophosphate from 5-phosphorylosyl-1-pyrophosphate.
 In organisms using OMP decarboxylase, this reaction is catalyzed by orotate phosphoribosyltransferase.

 Importance in yeast genetics
 -